Adam (1983 film): Plot

+Later that night, the remains of a young boy are found in a drainage canal in Vero Beach.
+John is informed of the discovery.
+The next morning, John and Revé appear on national television.
+Later that day, they get the news that the remains found were Adam's.
+John trashes the hotel room and curses the world.
+After the funeral, John and Revé head to their cabin in upstate New York hoping to relax and find solace.
+They return to Florida and discover letters from parents of missing children around the country.
+This inspires John and Revé to open up the Adam Walsh Outreach Center.
+John and Revé travel to Washington D.C to testify in favor of a bill that would require information about missing children to be entered into the National Crime Information Center.
+A few months later, around Thanksgiving, Revé discovers that she's pregnant.
+On July 15, 1982, Revé goes into premature labor and gives birth to a little girl named Meghan.
+Shortly after, the bill that John and Revé testified in favor of passes in Congress.
+One day John is giving Meghan a bath when Jean informs him of a telephone a call from the White House.

+The real John Walsh appears on scree and confirms it was the White House calling.
+Walsh explains how he, Meghan, and Revé met the president when he signed the Missing Children Act into law.
+John then states, "It's too late for our Adam, but it's not too late for the thousands of children who are still out there.
+For the next two minutes, you will see pictures of children who are still missing.
+Maybe your eyes could bring them home?"
+The film ends with a series of missing children's photographs and a phone number for viewers to call if they had any information about them.

 Production

 Filming was conducted both in and around Houston, Texas.
 The scenes portrayed at the Hollywood Mall in Hollywood, Florida, were filmed at the now defunct Westwood Mall in Houston, at the Sears which was one of its former anchor stores.
 The mall closed in 1998 and was converted into offices.
 The Sears where some scenes were filmed closed in 2017 and was converted to an automobile dealership service center.

 The Lamaze scene where Revé went into premature labor was filmed at the Woman's Hospital of Texas.

 The three broadcasts of the film were followed by pictures and descriptions of missing children as of each of the respective broadcasts.
 A hotline was also active, to take calls regarding the children.
 This was ultimately credited with finding 13 of 55 children from the 1983 broadcast, including future rapper Bizzy Bone, and 19 of 51 children shown in the 1984 broadcast.
 As of two days after the 1985 showing, 3,522 calls had been made to the hotline, and 5 of 54 featured missing children had already been found.